Best Cheap Health Insurance in Alaska (2025)

 Averages based on a Gold plan for 40-year-old adults and children who are under age 15.

-Short-term health insurance in Alaska
+Short-term health insurance plans in Alaska

-Pros of short-term health insurance in Alaska
+Pros of short-term health insurance plans in Alaska

 • Quick coverage: Short-term plans often start the day after you apply, and some even start the same day.